 “I always tell people, it’s better to come into the vet and have the pet examined and have it be nothing than to not come in and wish that you had,” Dr. Simpson says.

-What do you think?
+Tell us: What do you think?
 Have you ever seen your cat panting?
+What was the cause of your cat’s heavy breathing?
 Tell us in the comments!

 Thumbnail: Photography by GlobalP/Thinkstock.